PurushothamAdluru/A-Click-that-talks-back/README.md

-Got it — let’s make a clean, story-driven **GitHub README.md** for your project “A Click That Talks Back.”
-It’ll read like something that stands out to recruiters and devs but is still easy for a 15-year-old to understand.

-Here’s the full draft (you can copy it straight into your repo):

----

 # 🖱️ A Click That Talks Back

 **An interactive automation experiment** that connects website user behavior to smart email workflows — powered by **Google Apps Script**, **Sheets**, and a **3D Spline demo**.